mortorqrobotics/morscout-standalone/README.md

 ## Starting Development

-> Note that the server/website cannot be started seperately in native
+> Note that the server/website can be started seperately and run in sync

 ### Web
 ```bash